Thomas Birch Freeman: Memorials and legacy

 Freeman's ability to forge formidable relationships with both African royalty and British colonial officials alike, made him an eminent diplomat and missionary.
 As the longest serving Methodist missionary survivor in West Africa, his imaginative zeal and enthusiasm for the Wesleyan ministry along the coastal plain, coupled with his savviness, skill in conciliation, innovation in ministry and resilience led to the propagation of the Gospel and the spread of Methodism in Benin, Ghana and Western Nigeria.
 There is a memorial in the sanctuary of the Wesleyan Methodist Church, installed shortly after his death.
 Several institutions in Ghana have been named after Thomas Birch Freeman, including: Freeman Methodist Center, Kumasi – Guesthouse; Freeman-Aggrey House –Mfantsipim; Freeman House, Prempeh College; Freeman House, Wesley College Kumasi; Freeman Methodist School Ghana; Mim Freeman Methodist School, Mim, Brong Ahafo; Berekum Freeman Methodist Preparatory and Junior High School; Freeman Methodist Primary 'A' School, Kwesimintim; Prampram Freeman Methodist Basic School; Koforidua Freeman Methodist Junior High School; Freeman Methodist Church, Ofankor and Freeman Methodist Church, Kwesimintim, Western Region.

 To summarise his legacy and the timeline of his achievements in the Wesleyan movement in West Africa: Thomas Birch Freeman dedicated the first chapel at Cape Coast on Sunday 10 June 1838.
 In 1839, he outlined the first educational curriculum for the training of teachers and local preachers and brought formal education from the castle schools to the native people.
-He nursed two young Fante Christians William De-Graft and John Martin, who played instrumental roles in the growth of the Wesleyan movement in Ghana.
-He recommended William De- Graft as the first native Methodist candidate into the ordained ministry in the year 1838.
+He nursed two young Fante Christians William de Graft and John Martin, who played instrumental roles in the growth of the Wesleyan movement in Ghana.
+He recommended William de Graft as the first native Methodist candidate into the ordained ministry in the year 1838.
 Freeman organised the first Missionary meeting on Monday 3 September 1838.
 It was chaired by the Governor George Maclean.
 An amount of £54 was raised to support the work of the Church.
 Another result of the meeting was the founding of the first Methodist Society in James Town, Accra.
 He was the first missionary to take the Gospel to Kumasi in the Ashanti Region, arriving on 1 April 1839.
 He supervised the celebration of the centenary of the Methodist Church on 23 October 1839.
-The Church in the Gold Coast raised an amount of £35 pounds, 11 s ½ d towards the new accommodation at Bishops, Gate, London for the missionary society.
+The Church in the Gold Coast raised an amount of £35, 11 s ½ d towards the new accommodation at Bishops Gate, London, for the missionary society.